Benefits in Case of a Temporary Disability

 The letter must spell out reasons why you are not receiving the temporary disability payments, whether the claims administrator needs any additional information, and when a decision is likely to be made.
 Additional letters will have to be sent by the claims administrator in case of further delays.

-If you fail to receive a letter stating denial of your claim within a period of 90 days from the date you filed the DWC 1 form, your claim is usually considered accepted.
-If you had submitted your claim form at least two weeks prior to the payment becoming due, and the payment is delayed by the claims administrator, they are required to pay you as a penalty an additional 10 percent of the amount.
+If you fail to receive a letter stating denial of your claim within 90 days from the date you filed the DWC 1 form, your claim is usually considered acceptable.
+If you had submitted your claim form at least two weeks before the payment becomes due, and the payment is delayed by the claims administrator, they are required to pay you as a penalty an additional 10 percent of the amount.

 : br rey bw [cs 1692]